 L.A. based biotech company Geneti-Sharp has been at the forefront of scientific breakthroughs in recent years, helping thousands with their research and experiments.
-But now with the use of flesh-regeneration technology they have been able to do something that no one though was possible, bring dinosaurs back to life.
-But the CEO, Justin (Ronny Cox) along with his all his team soon discover that they can't control these prehistoric beasts when these regenerated monsters escape to terrorize L.A.
-Now retired fire-fighter Gabe Jacobs (Treat Williams) must not only make sure that his teenage daughter, Jade (Jillian Rose Reed), is safe but also help bring these monsters under control.
+But now, with the use of flesh-regeneration technology, they have been able to do something that no one though was possible, they have brought dinosaurs back to life to create a new age of dinosaurs.
+But the CEO, Justin (Ronny Cox - Truth Be Told), along with his all his team soon discover that they can't control these prehistoric beasts when these regenerated monsters escape to terrorize L.A.
+Now retired fire-fighter Gabe Jacobs (Treat Williams - Eve of Destruction) must not only make sure that his teenage daughter, Jade (Jillian Rose Reed), is safe but also help bring these dinosaurs under control.

 Let me give you one of the most important lessons you can learn when it comes to movies, never let your expectations get the better of you.
 It is an extremely valuable lesson when it comes to the action, sci-fi, disaster movies which production company The Asylum make as these movies are not there to compete with those big screen blockbusters but use them as inspiration, although some might say rip them off.
 In fact you could say that those who make these movies for The Asylum do so with an intentional element of tongue in cheek, purposefully delivering a movie which has some bad aspects which entertain for being such.